Fakparu/Cryptocurrencies/README.md

 •	Created data visualizations.

-• Reduced features/dimensions using PCA and perform PCA on datasets.
+• Reduced features/dimensions using PCA.

+• Performed PCA on datasets.

 • Used hierarchical clustering as alternative to K-means.